-> Since it was founded, the Collective has achieved several victories.
+Since it was founded, the Collective has achieved several positive results.
 What would you highlight?

 Despite the efforts of the Ministry of Education to elaborate documents addressed to the entire educational community on comprehensive sexual education, this has only been put into practice as a pilot test and carried out by civil society organizations.
 From the government there is no sex education that is institutionalized and directed to adolescents or young people.